United States at the 2017 World Games: American football

 During the 2015 split between IFAF Paris and IFAF New York, in which IFAF Paris expelled USA Football in 2017.
 USA Football was replaced by the United States Federation of American Football in Paris, while New York retained USA Football as their active member.
 Since IFAF New York was recognized by the International Olympic Committee at the time, the United States Federation of American Football was permitted to organize the United States national American football team for the 2017 World Games.

 Players, mainly professional Americans playing in Europe, were chosen for the team on May 31, 2017.
-Players were promised full funding from the United States Federation of American Football, however, the funding was withdrawn just days before the competition and players had to provide their own transportation to Wroclaw.
+Players were promised full funding from the United States Federation of American Football, however, the funding was withdrawn just days before the competition and players had to provide their own transportation to Wrocław.
 As a result, most of the team withdrew from the competition and were instead replaced by volunteers who were already in Europe at the time.
 Most of the team arrived the day before their opening match vs the Germany national American football team.
 The Americans lost to Germany 13–14, in which was the first loss ever for a United States national American football team in international competition.